DeakinSEC/legacy-website/README.md

 1. footer social icons shouldn't be see through to hover effect
 1. on wide but short screens the DSEC logo on the home page grows too tall
-1. join pop up needs some refining
+1. join page pop up needs some refining
-1. join list style into theme
+1. join page list style into theme
+1. polish and increase consistency (colour, styles)